enspiral/handbook/guides/activation-programme.md

   - share something that excites you on Facebook group / watercooler channel

 ### Intermediate challenges
+- update the handbook
+- create an improvement ticket
 - create a bucket in cobudget
 - get paid from a bucket
 - complete an improvement ticket (alone or with someone else)